Deep Learning with Kernels through RKHM and the Perron-Frobenius Operator: Numerical Results

 \paragraph{Comparison to CNN} We compared the deep RKHM to a CNN on the classification task with MNIST~\cite{lecun98}.
 We set $d=28$ and $n=20$.
 We constructed a deep RKHM combined with a neural network with 2 dense layers.
 For the deep RKHM, we set $L=2$, $\alg_0=\mathbb{C}^{d\times d}$, $\alg_1=Block((7,7,7,7),d)$, and $\alg_2=Block((4,\ldots,4),d)$.
 Then, two dense layers are added.
 See Subsection~\ref{subsec:NTK} about combining the deep RKHM with neural networks.
-Regarding the regularization term, we set the same regularization term with the previous experiment with $\lambda_2=0.001$ and set $\lambda_1=1$ or $\lambda_1=0$.
+Regarding the \red{additional term to the loss function}, we set the same term with the previous experiment with $\lambda_2=0.001$ and set $\lambda_1=1$ or $\lambda_1=0$.
 To compare the deep RKHM to CNNs, we also constructed a network by replacing the deep RKHM with a CNN.
 The CNN is composed of 2 layers with $7\times 7$ and $4\times 4$ filters.
 Figure~\ref{fig:vvrkhs} (c) shows the test accuracy of these networks.
 We can see that the deep RKHM outperforms the CNN.
-In addition, we can see that the test accuracy is higher if we add the regularization term.
+In addition, we can see that the test accuracy is higher if we add \red{the term regarding the Perron--Frobenius operators}. \red{We discuss the memory consumption and the computational cost of each of the deep RKHM and the CNN in Appendix~\ref{ap:numexp_cnn}, and we empirically show that the deep RKHM outperforms the CNN that has the same size of learning parameters as the deep RKHM.
+We also show additional results about benign overfitting in Appendix~\ref{ap:numexp_cnn}.}